appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 * Widgets that act as a _Modal_ or _Drawer_ on top of the existing canvas.
 * Cannot use auto-height or responsiveness features for widgets within the Iframe.

-Appsmith currently lacks support for HTML formatting and error parsing.
-As a result, any HTML or CSS errors in the **srcDoc** field are not identified by Appsmith.
+Appsmith currently does not support HTML formatting and error parsing.
+As a result, Appsmith cannot identify any HTML or CSS errors in the **srcDoc** property.
 Be cautious when handling code in the **srcDoc** field, as errors can be encountered.

 For complex widgets with frequent updates, it is advisable to utilize an external service like CodeSandbox or host your own code.
 This helps to maintain your solution more effectively.